Exploring XBees and XCTU

 Before continuing on, make sure you've plugged an XBee (correctly) into your Explorer, and have the Explorer plugged into your computer.
 When you installed the drivers for your Explorer it should have been assigned port number.
 You'll need that shortly.

 After initially opening X-CTU, you'll be presented with a window like this:

 To add your XBee(s), click the "Add device" icon -- -- in the upper-left part of the window.
 That will prompt this screen to show up:

 Select your communication port.
 If you’re lucky (or just don’t have a lot of stuff connected to your computer) you may only have one option here.
-Otherwise Windows users should look for the entry that says “USB Serial Port” and Mac users should look for something like “usbserial-XXXXXXXX”.
-(If you’re using a USB board, that is.
-If you’re using a Serial Explorer, pick the “Communications Port” option.
+Otherwise Windows users should look for the entry that says “USB Serial Port” and Mac users should look for something like “usbserial-XXXXXXXX”, if you’re using a USB XBee board.
+If you’re using a Serial Explorer instead, pick the “Communications Port” option.
 If the Serial Explorer is not showing up, make sure the switch onboard is set to “On”!

 This window also allows you to specify more specific serial characteristics like baud rate, data bits, and stop bits.
 Assuming this is the first time you've used your XBee, you can leave those settings alone.
 So make sure those values look just as they do in the image above and click Finish.